Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Processes.md

 - The proposal is then polished with foundation representative sign off and then put to an on chain vote; should mention various criterea (team, resources, capabilities, talents etc.)
 - Proposal passes or fails based on validator discresion

-Note: it makes sense to measure voting turn out on commonwealth.
+Note: it makes sense to measure discussion time and voting turn out on commonwealth.
 Before proposal discussion length shortened participation was higher.
 Current measure is  63%~

 ## EnDAOment Process:
 - A call for participation occurs on a community platform (of any variety)